davepinch/pinchy.cc/collections/_topics/people/norman-vaughan/dream-big-and-dare-to-fail.md

 ---
 title: "Dream big and dare to fail."
+attribution: "Norman Vaughan"
+date: 2023-10-13
+related: "There is nothing unreachable to those who have courage."
 type: quote
-attribution: "Norman Vaughan"
-related:
-  - _quotes/there-is-nothing-unreachable-to-those-who-have-courage.md
 tags:
   - failure
   - quote